-John Reynoldsreceived his M.S. and Ph.
-D. degrees in Biological Oceanography from University of Miami s Rosenstiel School of Marine and Atmospheric Sciences in 1977 and 1980, respectively.
-He was employed at Eckerd College, St. Petersburg, FL from 1980-2001, where he served as Professor of Marine Science and Biology and Chairman of the Natural Sciences Collegium; he was integral in establishing the college s renowned marine science major and remains the only Eckerd faculty member to receive all three of the College s faculty excellence awards for teaching, leadership, and scholarship.
+Reynolds received his M.S. and Ph.
+D. degrees in Biological Oceanography from University of Miami's Rosenstiel School of Marine and Atmospheric Sciences in 1977 and 1980, respectively.
+He was employed at Eckerd College, St. Petersburg, Florida, from 1980-2001, where he served as Professor of Marine Science and Biology and Chairman of the Natural Sciences Collegium; he was integral in establishing the College's renowned marine science major and remains the only Eckerd faculty member to receive all three of the College's faculty excellence awards for teaching, leadership, and scholarship.
 In 1991, Reynolds was appointed by President George H.W.
 Bush to serve as Chairman of the U.S. Marine Mammal Commission, the federal agency with oversight for all research and management of marine mammals in the United States.
-He led that agency through mid-2010 under four different administrations, and in 2010, the agency s accomplishments were recognized by a distinguished service award by the international Society for Conservation Biology.
-Since 2001, Reynolds has been a Senior Scientist for Mote Marine Laboratory, Sarasota, FL, where he has served as Director of the International Consortium for Marine Conservation and Director of the Center for Marine Mammal and Sea Turtle Research.
+He led that agency through mid-2010 under four different administrations, and in 2010, the agency's accomplishments were recognized by a distinguished service award by the international Society for Conservation Biology.
+Since 2001, Reynolds served as a Senior Scientist for Mote Marine Laboratory in Sarasota, Florida, where he served as Director of the International Consortium for Marine Conservation and Director of the Center for Marine Mammal and Sea Turtle Research.
 From 2001-2008, he was co-Chair of the IUCN Sirenian Specialist Group, and from 2006-2008, he served as President of the international Society for Marine Mammalogy.
-Recently he has worked with the United Nations Environment Programme to develop and implement a Caribbean-wide Marine Mammal Action Plan.
-Reynolds is a member of Phi Beta Kappa; has been nominated for international awards for his accomplishments in conservation and science; and has published approximately 300 books, papers, and abstracts.
+Recently he worked with the United Nations Environment Programme to develop and implement a Caribbean-wide Marine Mammal Action Plan.
+Reynolds was a member of Phi Beta Kappa; was honored and recognized repeatedly for his accomplishments in conservation and science; and published more than 300 books, papers, and abstracts.

 B.A. in Biology: Western Maryland (now McDaniel) College 1974.
 Cum Laude, with Dept. Honors M.S. in Biological Oceanography: University of Miami, Rosenstiel School of Marine and Atmospheric Science.
 1977.
 Ph.
 D. in Biological Oceanography: University of Miami, Rosenstiel School of Marine and Atmospheric Science.
 1980.

-Dr. Reynolds has published more than 300 books, book chapters, papers in peer-reviewed journals, and other publications.
+Dr. Reynolds published more than 300 books, book chapters, papers in peer-reviewed journals, and other publications.

 1970: Sons of the American Revolution Award American Legion Good Citizenship Award 1972: Selected as member of Tri Beta Biological Honor Society 1974: Selected as member of Western Maryland College Honor Society: Argonauts (precursor to Phi Beta Kappa) 1977: Florida Wildlife Federation Award for Research Excellence National Wildlife Federation Fellowship 1982: Selected as an Outstanding Young Man of America, endorsed by U.S. Jaycees 1984: Selected as Member of Omicron Delta Kappa (ODK) 1986: Awarded Robert A. Staub Distinguished Teacher Award, Eckerd College 1987, 89, 95: Nominated for Professor of the Year Award, a national award conferred annually by the Council for Advancement and Support of Education 1990: Nomination to be a member of the Corps of Evaluators for the Southern Association of Colleges and Schools (SACS) 1991: Appointed by President George Bush to be Chairman of the Marine Mammal Commission.
 1998: Awarded John M. Bevan Teaching Excellence and Campus Leadership Award, Eckerd College.
 Selected as one of four speakers by the Coastal America Partnership Program to provide presentations to celebrate the International Year of the Ocean in the U.S. 2001: Nomination of The Bottlenose Dolphin: Biology and Conservation for the Phi Beta Kappa Award in Science Awarded Lloyd W. Chapin Excellence in Scholarship Award (first to receive this award), Eckerd College 2003: Elected to Phi Beta Kappa as an alumnus of McDaniel College, Westminster, MD.
 2004: Presented the Alumni Award for Professional Achievement, presented by the Board of Trustees of McDaniel College, Westminster, MD Elected President-Elect, Society for Marine Mammalogy 2007/2010: Nominated for the Tyler Prize for Environmental Achievement 2010: Distinguished Service Award given to Marine Mammal Commission by the Society for Conservation Biology 2013: Ecology and Conservation of the Sirenia nominated for book of the year by the Wildlife Society